regular/extract-html-meta/README.md

   - generator (coming from `<meta name="generator">`
   - http (an object with http headers coming from `<meta http-equiv>` tags

+If there are meta tags with name or property attributes containing a colon (:), they are considered "namespaced meta tags" and occur in meta.namespaced.
+For example, `<meta name="twitter:creator" conent="regular"/>` shows up as `meta.namespaced.twitter.ceator`

 ## CLI

 `html-extract-meta < in.html > out.json [--through]`